LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/customizing-toast-notifications.md

 return toast
 ```

-**Note**: Toast() is the CocoaTouch class used to create the new View, you should use the name of the class you created.
+**Note:** Toast() is the CocoaTouch class used to create the new View, you should use the name of the class you created.
 The LPNotification object gives you access to the following properties:

 - **text**: Actual Push Message, this one is the text typed by the Agent on Conversational Cloud